Law and International Inequality:Critical Legal Analysis of Political Economy From Colonialism to Globalisation

 - Full Year

 International inequality - the gross disparities in citizens' access to all manner of goods, material and social, across nations rather than within them - is simultaneously a taken-for-granted bedrock fact of the contemporary globalised world, and its greatest scandal.
-This course seeks to re-historicise and denaturalise the rise of international inequality, and to assess critically the role in that process of law in the widest sense—legal institutions, processes, rules, procedures, personnel, culture and values.
-The syllabus of the course tracks many of the topics to be found in courses on Law and Development or Law and Economics, but from a distinct perspective and in a broadly interdisciplinary fashion.
+This module seeks to re-historicise and denaturalise the rise of international inequality, and to assess critically the role in that process of law in the widest sense—legal institutions, processes, rules, procedures, personnel, culture and values.
+The syllabus of the module tracks many of the topics to be found in modules on Law and Development or Law and Economics, but from a distinct perspective and in a broadly interdisciplinary fashion.
 It stresses throughout the indivisibility of the legal from economic and political domains (policy, activity, discourse) against prevailing ideologically motivated efforts to demarcate them sharply one from another.

 The first term is a sustained exploration of the 'call on law' in both the theory and practice of post-war international development.
 We examine the policies of the 'developing' (ex-colonial, Southern) states (developmentalism, or Third World Keynesianism), and the analysis and advice of experts in economics, law, and allied fields, in the effort to overcome belatedness and recapitulate the transformation of European/North American societies from agrarian to industrial over the course of the 19th century.
 Along the way we interrogate the nature and significance of that Great Transformation: was it directed or spontaneous?
 Where was the State and who made the key investment/allocation decisions?
 Who lost and who gained, inside and outside borders?
 Where was law?
 We ask similar questions of the 'road show' version of the Great Transformation attendant on decolonisation.
 Can centuries of the coercive European organisation of the non-European world—economically, politically, culturally, and (most especially for these purposes) legally, through colonialism and imperialism—be discounted as immaterial to a problem of overcoming barriers to market entry?
 We examine the succession of ideas about and policy approaches to development and law and development, from first-generation development economics, through law and development, dependency theory, East Asian industrialism, neoliberalism and beyond.